papis/papis/ROADMAP.md

 If someone has experience with youtube, it would be nice to have a review in youtube explaining the main uses of papis and of her workflow.

-## Implement proxy to donwload papers.
+## Implement proxy to download papers.

 The downloaders implemented should be downloading the documents via a normal http connection.
 If the users have an account at some university